Skip to Main Content

 Reka Simonsen, Editorial Director

-Reka Simonsen loves to work on books all across the age range, especially those that can turn kids into lifelong readers.
-She looks for believable, engaging characters whose voices she can’t forget, and stories with that special blend of humor and heart.
-She has been lucky enough to work with such amazing authors and illustrators as Margarita Engle, Carole Boston Weatherford, Jamie Sumner, Evan Turk, Brian Pinkney, Frank Morrison, Linda Urban, Lita Judge, Joy McCullough, and Lloyd Alexander, among others.
-Books she has edited have received a Newbery Honor, Coretta Scott King Awards and Honors, a Geisel Honor, a Sibert Honor, Walter Honors, A PEN USA Award, Pura Belpré Awards and Honors, Jane Addams Peace Awards and Honors, Americás Awards and Honors, Charlotte Zolotow Awards, and have been finalists for the Morris Award, the Andre Norton Award, and the Edgar Award.
+Reka Simonsen joined Atheneum in 2014 after working at various other publishers and bookstores including Henry Holt Books for Young Readers, Harcourt, and Books of Wonder.
+She loves to work on books all across the age range, especially those that can turn kids into lifelong readers.
+She looks for believable, engaging characters whose voices she can’t forget, and stories that blend humor and heart.
+She has been lucky enough to work with such amazing authors and illustrators as Margarita Engle, Carole Boston Weatherford, Jamie Sumner, Evan Turk, Frank Morrison, and Lloyd Alexander, among others.
+Books she has edited have received such accolades as a Newbery Honor, Coretta Scott King Awards and Honors, a Geisel Honor, a Sibert Honor, Walter Honors, A PEN USA Award, Pura Belpré Awards and Honors, an APALA Honor, Jane Addams Peace Awards and Honors, Americás Awards and Honors, and have been longlisted for the National Book Award and finalists for the Morris Award, the Andre Norton Award, and the Edgar Award.

 Julia McCarthy, Editor

-Julia McCarthy joined Atheneum after working on paperbacks at Penguin (and attempting a hodgepodge of other careers before that).
-She enjoys working on a wide range of voice-driven young adult, middle grade, and picture books; and is looking to expand Atheneum’s graphic novel list.
-Julia believes that each story has the power to engender compassion and courage within a reader and is committed to developing books that serve as a safe harbor.
-She is most drawn to magical realism; fantasy that addresses contemporary issues; stories that celebrate underrepresented communities; non-traditional folklore; LGBTQIA+ perspectives; empowering environmentalism; novels in verse; accessible science; stories of any age with a touch of clever humor, fantasy, or darkness; witches and goblins and ghosts and Halloweenish whimsy; STEAM-themed novels and picture books, and any sort of graphic novel you can imagine.
-If you’re a fan of puns, visit her on Twitter @TheJumbles.
+Julia McCarthy enjoys working on a wide range of voice-driven young adult, middle grade, and picture books; and is an insatiable lover of graphic novels.
+She believes that each story has the power to inspire compassion and courage within a reader and is committed to developing books that serve as a safe harbor.
+Julia is most drawn to stories that celebrate underrepresented communities; non-traditional folklore; LGBTQIA+ perspectives; empowering environmentalism; neurodivergent protagonists; magical realism; fantasy that addresses contemporary issues; narratives centering BIPOC voices; novels in verse; accessible science; stories of any age with a touch of clever humor, fantasy, or darkness; witches and goblins and ghosts and Halloweenish whimsy; STEAM-themed novels and picture books, and any sort of graphic novel you can imagine.
+If you’re a fan of puns, visit her on social media @TheJumbles.

 Feather Flores, Editor

 Feather Flores joined Atheneum in 2022 after four years at Chronicle Books.
-She works on smart, joyful picture books; middle grade romps with coming-of-age themes; distinctive, atmospheric graphic novels; and bold, open-hearted YA that reimagines everything our identities can be.
+She works on smart, joyful picture books; middle grade romps with coming-of-age themes; distinctive, atmospheric graphic novels; and bold, open-hearted YA that explores everything our identities, and our world, can be.
 Her list encompasses fiction and nonfiction, with an emphasis on stories by, about, and for people from marginalized communities.
+She was named a PW Star Watch Honoree in 2023 and an inaugural recipient of the We Need Diverse Books Internship Grant in 2015.

 Kristie Choi joined Simon & Schuster in 2020 after interning at W. W. Norton & Company, McIntosh & Otis, and previously sleuthing as a private investigator.
 She's acquiring for a range of fiction and select nonfiction and loves working on everything from young adult, middle grade, graphic novels (early reader, MG, and YA), to picture books.
 Kristie is looking for stories that have an original and timeless feel that young readers of all backgrounds can get lost in and feel seen in.
 Regardless of format, she's drawn to underrepresented voices (especially Native/Indigenous, BIPOC, queer, ND, and disabled); evocative, immersive prose; lyricism; smart and absurd, silly humor; complex characters; big ideas; twists and turns and an air of the unexpected; literary fantasy; and a standout voice.
 Kristie has been a lifelong detective of sorts and loves reading about everything from mystery/thrillers written with beautiful prose to coming-of-age tales of characters discovering the secrets of the universe.
 Her taste tends to run literary or "upmarket" for genre fiction, and she loves when writing doesn't underestimate the intelligence of young readers.
 Many of the stories she's fallen in love with have been quirky or a bit innovative—the kind she would never have thought to ask for with a manuscript wishlist.
 In her spare time, she loves exploring the hiking trails and hot springs around Denver where she's based, rock climbing, and listening to true crime podcasts.
 Find her on Twitter/IG @MinjiPatterson.